 Diagnosis can be suspected by bilateral small and echogenic kidneys on ultrasound.
 CT-scan may, in addition to small normal-shaped kidneys, show a thickened cortex and medulla with striated nephrograms.
 The diagnosis is confirmed histologically by a reduced number of nephrons, hypertrophic glomeruli with diameters being two to three times the normal size, hypertrophic tubules and thickening of Bowman's capsule.
 Both kidneys are symmetrically affected.

 Differential diagnosis includes renal dysplasia, nephronophthisis, (see these terms), medullary cystic kidney disease, renal infarction or ischemic renal disease, and diffuse renal parenchymal disease.

 Antenatal ultrasonographic screening is becoming routine and allows detection of oligomeganephronia from midway through gestation.

 Most cases are sporadic, but familial occurrence has been described.

 Angiotensin-converting-enzyme inhibitors may slow the progression of the disease.
-At the stage of terminal renal failure, management includes a dialysis-transplantation program.
+Once having reached the stage of terminal renal failure, management includes a dialysis-transplantation program.